matt-kempster/m2c/README.md

 - `--no-andor` ("Disable &&/||"): Disable complex conditional detection, such as `if (a && b)`.
 Instead, emit each part of the conditional as a separate `if` statement.
 Ands, ors, nots, etc. are usually represented with `goto`s.
 - `--no-switches` ("Disable irregular switch detection"): Disable "irregular" `switch` statements, where the compiler emits a single `switch` as a series of branches and/or jump tables.
 By default, these are coalesced into a single `switch` and marked with an `/* irregular */` comment.
-- `--no-struct-inference` ("Disable struct field inference"): Disable attempting to infer struct fields/types in unknown struct sections.
+- `--no-unk-inference` ("Disable unknown struct/type inference"): Disable attempting to infer struct fields/types in unknown struct sections and global symbols.
 See the [_Struct Field Inference_](#struct-field-inference) section above.
 - `--gotos-only` ("Use gotos for everything"): Do not detect loops or complex conditionals.
 This format is close to a 1-1 translation of the assembly.
     - Note: to use a goto for a single branch, don't use this flag, but add `# GOTO` to the assembly input.
 - `--debug` ("Debug info"): include debug information inline with the code, such as basic block boundaries & labels.